tannercurey/web-dev-hw/project-1/readme.md

 ![Screenshot of my Directory](./images/screenshot-1.png)

 This process requires a lot of trial and error and patience but i'm surviving.
+I struggled with general concept of connecting the github desktop to atom initally but I eventually realized that they had already been connected.
+At times I also struggles with markdown by making some minor character errors that throw off the intended design.
+I found HTML and the live site to be much easier than this readme portion of the assignment.
+Perhaps it's because of the practice in part 1 that better prepared me for part2, maybe it is getting a little easier afterall?